 Improving efficiency or reducing power consumption is another reason to place tighter tolerances on power supplies.
-If a supply once had a 10% tolerance and that tolerance falls to 5%, the design can experience up to a 5% reduction in power consumed.
+If a supply once had a 10% tolerance and that tolerance is reduced to 5%, the design can experience up to 5% reduction in power consumed.

-The challenge facing designers is to measure ever smaller and faster AC signals riding on top of their DC supplies.
-To reduce the learning curve, Keysight D9110POWA power integrity analysis software can help you quickly make informed decisions about steps you need to take to clean up your DC power supplies on a Keysight oscilloscope.
-For example, users can see what their DC supply or digital signals would look like if they were immune to the negative effects of each other.
+The challenge facing designers then is to measure ever smaller and faster AC signals riding on top of their DC supplies.
+To reduce the learning curve, Power Integrity Analysis Software (D9010POWA) can help you quickly make informed decisions about steps you need to take to clean up your DC power supplies on a Keysight oscilloscope (e.g., users can see what their DC supply and/or digital signals would look like if they were immune to the negative effects of each other).